TritonDataCenter/sdc-headnode/README.md

 ## Developing for the headnode

 Development in this repo is typically to alter setup and bootstrap of the system.
-Setup scripts reside on a USB key typically mounted at `/mnt/usbkey`, and are copied onto the headnode at `/usbkey`.
+Setup scripts reside on a USB key or SmartOS bootable filesystem typically mounted at `/mnt/usbkey`, and are copied onto the headnode at `/usbkey`.

 To test changes to setup procedures without a complete rebuild, you can:
   - mount the usbkey (if required) using `sdc-usbkey mount`
   - copy your modifications over the existing scripts
-  - run `sdc-factoryreset` to re-run the setup process
+  - run `sdc-factoryreset` to re-run the setup process (NOTE: sdc-factoryreset will not work with a bootable ZFS pool)

+Alternatively, one can use the ISO installer on a VMware machine (it can even be a replacement for CoaL).

 <!-- References -->